UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

     You output will look similar to this:

     ```bash
-    [sven@rackham2 ~]$ pwd
+    [sven@pelle2 ~]$ pwd
     /home/sven
     ```

 ### Exercise 3: file management

-You are in a terminal on a Rackham login node, in your home folder.
+You are in a terminal on a Pelle login node, in your home folder.

 From there: